Joseph Story’s Consecration Address

 MY FRIENDS, —

-THE occasion which brings us together, has much in it calculated to awaken our sensibilities, and cast a solemnity over our thoughts.
+The occasion which brings us together, has much in it calculated to awaken our sensibilities, and cast a solemnity over our thoughts.
 We are met to consecrate these grounds exclusively to the service and repose of the dead.

 The duty is not new; for it has been performed for countless millions.
 The scenery is not new; for the hill and the valley, the still, silent dell, and the deep forest, have often been devoted to the same pious purpose.
 But that, which must always give it a peculiar interest, is, that it can rarely occur except at distant intervals ; and, whenever it does, it must address itself to feelings intelligible to all nations, and common to all hearts.